...

 What Makes It So Efficient?

 Solvent-free leather uses water-based or dry-coating systems instead of solvents like DMF.
-That’s not only safer for workers, but also cuts VOCs and speeds up production.
+That’s not only safer for workers, but also cuts VOC3s and speeds up production.

 Feature Solvent-Free Vegan Leather